 8. Nail your Google listing to generate FREE leads from Google

-Register for a FREE Google My Business account.
+Register for a FREE Google Business Profile account.
 It’s how you’ll update your Google listing for your agency, meaning…

 When someone googles for insurance services like yours (or YOUR agency directly), one of the first things Google shows from its search is your Google business listing (like the one above).